Miley Cyrus And Liam Hemsworth: Did They Get Married?

 “[Miley and Liam] are good for right now,” the source explained.
 “They are not in a rush at all.
 She is working toward new music, a new album and preparing for The Voice next season, while Liam is looking for more marquee roles to take his career to the next level.”

 Miley Cyrus and Liam Hemsworth haven’t walked the red carpet together at any events since getting back together, but they have attended a few.
-That said, the majority of their relationship is kept away from the cameras and the pair is often seen enjoying quality time on together in Malibu, California, where they both own homes.
+That said, the majority of their relationship is kept away from the cameras, and the pair is often seen enjoying quality time on together in Malibu, California, where they both own homes.

 According to another report regarding Miley Cyrus and Liam Hemsworth’s relationship, the couple is enjoying their time away from the spotlight.